danweitzel/webpage/content/post/linuxsocialscience/index.md

 sudo add-apt-repository ppa:c2d4u.team/c2d4u4.0+
 ```

-and install packages like the `tidyverse` like this:
+You'll now be able to installl all packages listed in the CRAN Task Views listed [here](https://cran.r-project.org/web/views/).
+As an example, you can install packages like the `tidyverse` like this:

 ```
 apt install r-cran-tidyverse